 Step 1: Get to know your audience

 If you want your audience to grow, you need to find out how to expand your audience or how to find a new audience.
-You should therefore know two things: who is my audience right now and what does my ideal audience look like.
-At Yoast.com for example, we started out with an audience mainly consisting of (web) developers, but we aspired to reach an audience consisting of a more general group of WordPress users (whilst keeping our initial developers audience).
+You should, therefore, know two things: who is my audience right now and what does my ideal audience looks like.
+At Yoast.com for example, we started out with an audience mainly consisting of (web) developers, but we aspired to reach an audience consisting of a more general group of WordPress users (whilst keeping our initial developer’s audience).
 We adapted our content to this new group of people, but in order to reach these ‘new’ audiences, links from other websites to our new (less nerdy) content were also important.
 You should do some research in order to get to know your audience.